 This family tree has been developed for several purposes.
 The first is to honor my grandfather, Domenico Rosario Pomponio, the founding father of this group of Pomponio families in the United States.
 The second is to provide a pictorial record for the entire extended family group.
 The third reason is to provide a foundation for future members to develop, improve, and build apon.

-Domenico originally came to the United States from Italy in 1898 and stayed until 1900.
+Domenico originally came to the United States from Italy in 1900.
 He returned to Italy for several months and reentered the U.S. through Ellis Island on August 17, 1901.
 This time he came to stay.
 He believed that the opportunities for liberty, freedom, and prosperity were much greater in America than in Italy.
 Some time after his arrival he took a job working at an iron foundry or construction.
 He was seriously injured and sought medical aid from a "healer" named Raffaela Troilo- Ferrara.
 While he was recovering from his injuries he fell in love with Raffaela's daughter, Zeferina (Sophie) Ferrara.
 Eventually, they were married in Manhattan on January 8, 1905 and rented an apartment at 217 Mott Street.

 Census records indicate they were living at 11 Old Wood Point Road in Brooklyn (Kings County) by 1910 and 14 Old Wood Point Road by 1920.
 At some time there was a fire and many of the family photographs, documents, and records were lost.
 Family members refer to an apartment on Withers Street but this has not been found in the census records.
 The address provided, 14 Old Wood Point Road is on a corner with Withers Street and may be the home remembered by the older siblings.
 By 1930 they had purchased a home at 22 Maspeth Ave in Brooklyn, NY.
-The 1930 U.S. Census indicates that at some time during the 1920's he converted the bottom floor to for use as an Italian speciality store.
+The 1930 U.S. Census indicates that at some time during the 1920's he converted the bottom floor to for use as an Italian specialty store.
 It is at this location that Dom and Sophie raised their family and the various branches of the Pomponio/Ferrara family tree developed their roots in America.

 This project is the latest stage in a process of research and development that actually started in the 1980s as a middle school homework assignment for my daughter, Bernadette, in which she had to write a report about "her family roots".
 Then in 1983, my Great Uncle Philly (Filippo Addeo) died.
 After the funeral I was able to sit down with my Uncle Peter Addeo and discuss family history with him and my parents, Charles and Marian Pomponio.
 His knowledge not only included information about my maternal side to which he belonged but also to my paternal side because he was a friend my father's brother Ermindo.
 Ermindo enjoyed keeping the family history and had shared much of his information with Peter.
 Together we were able to develop the Pomponio/Ferrara and Addeo/Orlando branches in more detail.